SydneyResearchTech/SydneyResearchTech.github.io/_training/xnat.md

 ### Downloading data

-There are two ways to download data from an XNAT session page via the "download diaglogue" or the "file manager"
+There are three ways to download data from an XNAT session page, via the "bulk action", the "download diaglogue" or the "file manager"

+### Bulk action

+Simply check the checkbox next to the scans you want to download and click the `Download` button above the list of scans.

 #### File manager

-The simplest way to view the files that are stored within a session is via the "file manager", which is accessed via the "manage files" action item.
+The file manager lets you view all the files that are stored within a session, and is accessed via the "manage files" action item.
+Under each scan you can see that there can be multiple resources (e.g. DICOM, NIFTI, SNAPSHOTS).
+Here you can select exactly which ones that you want to download.

 ![XNAT download dialogue](/assets/img/XNAT download dialogue.png){:class="img-responsive"}